gvwilson/thirdbit/src/fiction/iffy/index.md

 even though it wasn't really hers.
-She couldn't explain the difference, but something deep in the back of her brain knew that the muscle thudding in her chest wasn't the one she had known all her life.
+She couldn't explain the difference, but something deep in the back of her brain knew that the muscle thudding in her chest wasn't the one she had known in her life.

 She drew a deep breath,
 held it,
 and exhaled slowly.
 Her lungs seemed fine,
-though she could feel a recent injury in her abdomen.
-Through and through,
-if she wasn't mistaken,
-just like the one that had killed her for the first time in Auckland.
-FIXME: keep this?
+though the stringiness of her muscles spoke to a lifetime of barely-adequate nutrition.

 Sandrine scrunched her toes.
 They felt stubby—was this body really that much smaller than her original?